flexin308/flexi-style-shop-main/README.md

 # Flexnex - Premium Style.
 Affordable Flex.

-Flexnex is a modern e-commerce platform specializing in premium quality replica products.
+Flexnex is a modern e-commerce platform specializing in premium fashion and accessories.
 From sneakers to watches, handbags to glasses - style that speaks, prices that don't break the bank.

 ## 🌟 Features